flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 `default values <https://github.com/flyteorg/flyte/blob/1e3d515550cb338c2edb3919d79c6fa1f0da5a19/charts/flyte-core/values.yaml#L35,L43>`__
 in the FlyteAdmin config are used.

-The override values from the database are assigned at execution, rather than registration time.
+You can override values from the database, that are assigned at execution, rather than registration time.

 To customize resources for project-domain attributes, define a ``tra.yaml`` file with the values you need: